khawla-k-banydomi/ActivityScheduler/README.md

  # Application Architecture 🏗️
 ### The first and most important step in the software development is to select the Architecture; in this context I choose Layered architecture.

 Layered architecture is implemented strictly following MVC approach.
-Moreover business logic is completely separated from controllers while implementing to make sure that code is reusable, easy to refactor and a better way to structure project overall.
+Moreover, business logic is completely separated from controllers while implementing to make sure that code is reusable, easy to refactor and a better way to structure project overall.